nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <a name="StatsIngredientUsedCommand"></a>
 #### 5.6.6&ensp;Listing Ingredients within a Time Frame — **`stats`**`ingredient used`
-Shows a list of ingredients that were used by recipes made recently within the given time frame.
+This command shows a list of ingredients that were used by recipes made recently within the given time frame.
 Even after the ingredient is deleted, its past usages are still saved within ChopChop, and you will the ingredient listed.
 However, if you have just cleared your ingredient usage records, there will be no ingredients shown.

 **Usage**: `stats ingredient used`